Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 Nephite religious and cultural practices at that time hemmed on an understanding that the Law of Moses was a preparatory function of the higher manifestation of Christianity that would occur after the Atonement of Jesus Christ, one who had been prophesied for centuries among the Nephites.

 The key to destroying any great society is to attack their guiding philosophies.
-Evil attacked the Nephite nation on all fronts--attacking the freedom of the Nephites, just like it attacks the freedom of democratic nations in modern times.
+Evil attacked the Nephite nation on all fronts--attacking the freedom of the Nephites, like it attacks the freedom of democratic nations in modern times.
 God provided the Nephites with a warrior to thwart the physical destruction of the Nephites, but only because their spiritual resolve was high.

-Alma, the son of Alma, had guided the cultural and religious aspects of the Nephites for decades.
-He was the chief judge, the highest civilian office in the land and similar to a US Supreme Court Justice.
+Alma, the son of Alma, had guided the cultural and religious aspects of the Nephites for decades, as the chief judge, the highest civilian office in the land--similar to a US Supreme Court Justice.

 It was a custom among the Nephites to pass not only offices of religion to their sons but public offices also—a nepotistic society.
 This type of culture created no small stir of ambitious men who wanted a piece of that power structure, a cultural climate that the Adversary used to his advantage.

 Changing of the Guard

 Helaman's spiritual affirmations came as a pleasure to Alma thinking back to his sordid past of rebellion against the gospel tradition.
-Though his road led eventually to salvation after many prayers on his behalf by the church, specifically his father Alma, the First, it was the product of a severe repentance process.
+Though his road led eventually to salvation after many prayers on his behalf by the Church, specifically his father Alma, the First, it was the product of a severe repentance process.

 With Helaman, there would be no delicate process to endure before he could lead.
-Alma told Helaman of the struggle he had as a youth rebelling against the gospel with the warning to learn from his errors, and he did.
+Alma told Helaman of the struggle he had as a youth rebelling against the Gospel with the warning to learn from his errors, and he did.

 The prophecies were not to be revealed to the Nephites by command of God that the Nephite nation would be destroyed due to its rejection of the theological teaching of Jesus Christ four hundred years in Helaman’s future.

-© 2018 Rodric Anthony
+© 2018 Rodric Anthony Johnson